mesonbuild/meson/docs/markdown/howtox.md

 ## Use address sanitizer

-Clang comes with a selection of analysis tools such as the [address sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html).
+Clang and gcc come with a selection of analysis tools such as the [address sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html).
 Meson has native support for these with the `b_sanitize` option.